Bourkekev/ms4-power-fitness-gym/TESTING.md

 I ran my javascript files through [JSHint](jshint.com).
 A few errors such as missing semi-colons were corrected, it mentioned about undefined variable $ and Stripe, but these are loaded separately, and notified of certain syntax that is only available from ES6.

 ## Colour Constrast Checking
 I used [WebAIM's](https://webaim.org/resources/contrastchecker/) contrast checker to ensure that text on coloured backgrounds is readable and to WCAG AA Standard, especially white text on coloured backgrounds.
+Originally I had wanted white text on the orange buttons but the contrast was not enough so instead had to use a darker colour.

 ## Automatic Testing